markdown-party/mono/README.md

 implementation "markdown.party:echo:0.4.0-SNAPSHOT"
 ```

 `-SNAPSHOT` releases are regularly released.
-Every week, the minor version number is incremented.
+During development, the minor version number is often
+incremented.

-When the library becomes stable enough, non- `-SNAPSHOT` releases will be uploaded.
+When the library becomes stable enough, non- `-SNAPSHOT` builds will be released.

 ### Using the library